hmrc/income-tax-mtd-changelog/README.md

 **Note:** The date shown is the date that the change was released to Sandbox or Production.

 ---
+### 12 May 2026

+#### Self Employment Business API
+Existing version 7.0 updated in Sandbox and Production with the following changes:

+##### Changed

+Create and Amend Self-Employment Annual Submission:

+* Deprecate optional field `adjustments.overlapReliefUsed` from the request body for tax years 2024-25 onwards
+* Add a new error `RULE_OVERLAP_RELIEF_USED_NOT_ALLOWED` for tax years 2024-25 onwards

+Retrieve a Self-Employment Annual Submission:

+* Deprecate optional field `adjustments.overlapReliefUsed` from the response body for tax years 2024-25 onwards

+---

 ### 11 May 2026